WenjianBI/grab.github.io/docs/approach_ordinal.md

 ## Step 1: Model Fitting and Preprocessing

+This step is shared by both marker- and region-level analyses and returns the `obj.POLMM` object required for step two.
 See `?GRAB.NullModel` and `?GRAB.POLMM` for detailed parameter instructions.
 A quick example is provided below.

 ```r
 # Load data